mdmtk/docs/edge/source/guide/xml/queries.md

 # XML Queries

-This guide will describes how to query MXMS for framework and device information:
+This guide will describe how to query MXMS for framework and device information:

 * Component Versions
 * Installed CSPs